 - Spray Nine

 For premium paint, Ben Moore Advance has a low price point.
-As a painting contractor who paints kitchen cabinets, it is helpful to have quality paint at a good price.
-It’s nice to know after these tests that it has no weaknesses.
+As a painting contractor who frequently paints kitchen cabinets, it is helpful to have quality paint at a good price.
+It’s nice to know that after these tests, it really has no weaknesses.

 Ben Moore Advance retails for about $60.00